attack/rats/README.md

 are valid.
 I know this to be incorrect, but I can not correct this until I know which cases this assumption breaks down.

-## Environment
+## Contributing

-This gem was created using:
-* ruby 1.9.3p374
-* rspec 2.12.2
-* rake 10.0.3

-## Note on Patches/Pull Requests

-* Fork the project.
-* Make your feature addition or bug fix.
-* Add tests for it.
-This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
-* Send me a pull request.
-Bonus points for topic branches.
+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 ## Copyright

-Copyright (c) 2013 Mark G. See LICENSE for details.
+Copyright (c) 2009-2014 Mark Gangl.
+See LICENSE for details.